ethanpil/dyndns-cpanel/README.md

 ##Setup
 Update the variables at the top of the script to match your setting.
 Comments are provided to explain the values.

 Under certain server configurations `customonly` on line 209 must be set to 0 in order to find subdomain records.
+See https://github.com/ethanpil/dyndns-cpanel/issues/3

 ##Support
 As is.
 No support provided.

 ##Thanks
-Mitchel Haan for doing all the real work.
+* Mitchel Haan for doing all the real work.
-@mihaiile for some security tweaks.
+* @mihaiile for some security tweaks.
-@mattlyons0 for information on `customonly`
+* @mattlyons0 for information on `customonly`